rickgao12/ACM-Research-Coding-Challenge/README.md

 I chose to use the **K-Means Clustering algorithm**, which computes the clusters by calculating a centroid and associating the closest data points to that centroid.
 The code was written in Jupyter Notebook, and the libraries I used were pandas, matplotlib, and sklearn.
 I used pandas to read the CSV, matplotlib to graph the clusters, and sklearn to apply the K-Means algorithm.
+Luckily enough, most of the math needed was abstracted by sklearn's library functions.

 ![K-Means clusters](img1.jpg)